We love what we do, and we are always looking for creative, outgoing, hardworking, enthusiastic people.

 Out of the office, you will likely catch her enjoying a hike in Griffith Park, camping in the Angeles National Forest, checking out the newest wine bar in town or attending live performances.

 Henry, a terrier-mix, joined Jarvis Communications in April of 2015.
 One rare rainy LA day on a whim and with no dog in her immediate forecast, Katherine decided to check out the local pet adoption center with her daughters.
 Dogs howled, cats meowed, and Henry—without making a sound—looked her in the eyes.
 End of story.
 Kismet!

 Henry loves to be loved—by humans and other dogs—and gives it back in spades.
-He can’t wait to come to the office every day to make the rounds (and hopefully get a treat from Sivan).
-He loves to chew on his Chubaka toy, give kisses and run in his sleep.
+He can’t wait to come to the office every day to make the rounds (and hopefully get a treat!).
+Henry loves to chew on his Chewbacca toy, give kisses and run in his sleep.
 He listens to reggae, soul music, and hip hop.
 He thinks venison has potential for the next big food trend, and can smell a good Barolo from miles away.